jeremyfromearth/machine-learning-lab/README.md

 # Machine Intelligence Laboratory
 A repo for machine learning demos, visualizations and research.
 Unless otherwise specified alll algorithms and techniques are hand-rolled using NumPy, SciPy and Pandas.
 No ML libraries are being implemented and likewise, this is not an ML library.

+Generally, data is represented and transformed in Pandas DataFrames, while ML algorithms operate on NumPy Arrays.

 ----

 ## Environment